 a communications strategy for the fellowship program at Museum of Design Atlanta.

 a year long design research project using participatory style workshops to center the needs of founding members of Custom Collaborative’s first immigrant women worker owned manufacturing cooperative.

 Before transitioning into social design, my professional experience included 15 years designing for small design studios and large corporate retailers.
 For ten of those years, I’ve worked as an independent consultant alongside international design teams and artisan communities helping to empower communities and providing market access for their designs.
 Projects ranged from design development with independent craft businesses in rural towns in Central & South America to working on project initiatives with international government agencies such as Guatemala Zero Hunger Pact and UNHCR United Nations Refugee Agency, Made 51 project .

-I am the Lead Designer at Bloomist where I design and develop products with local U.S based designers & global artisan communities with a focus on social impact and a commitment to ethical supply chains.
+I am the Lead Designer at Bloomist where I manage the design and development of products with a focus on social impact and a commitment to ethical supply chains.

-I am the Design & Communication Strategist at Clay Space Ceramic Center in Brooklyn where I help shape the membership experience and build community engagement initiatives with a focus on creating an inclusive space for collective making.
+I am the Director of Design & Communication Strategy at Clay Space Ceramic Center in Brooklyn where I help shape the membership experience and build community engagement initiatives with a focus on creating an inclusive space for collective making.